 The New York Post reported in June that Apple is looking to pump money into six small-budget films per year that would have a shot at an Academy Award.
 The report claims that Apple is planning to spend between $5 million and $30 million on each of the projects, and that the iPhone maker was inspired by the success Netflix had with Roma.

 We know there won’t be much in the way of live sports on Apple TV Plus − at least not in the near future.
 Apple executive Eddy Cue has said “not a lot” of thought had been put into acquiring rights for sporting events.

 Apple TV Plus − Platforms and devices

 Apple TV Plus will be ensconced in Apple’s refreshed TV app, with access to TV shows, films and content from other providers.
 Content from other providers will play in the TV app instead of directing you elsewhere as happens with the Freeview app.

-At WWDC 19, after a trailer showing Ronald D. Moore’s For All Mankind, it was confirmed that the Apple Originals will be offered in 4K, but there was no further announcement at its Special Event about whether that will incur an extra cost or be apart of the £4.99 per month subscription.
+At WWDC 19 it was confirmed that the Apple Originals will be offered in 4K, but there was no further announcement at its Special Event about whether that will incur an extra cost or be apart of the £4.99 per month subscription.
 Apple has said that the TV app will also be home to the “largest collection of 4K HDR content to browse, buy and rent”.
-The TV app will also support Dolby Vision HDR, and Dolby Atmos surround sound.
+The TV app will support Dolby Vision HDR, and Dolby Atmos audio.

-The service will be available on all Apple devices, from the iPad to the Apple TV box.
-The Apple TV app is also available on select 2018 and all 2019 Samsung smart TVs.
-The app is expected to come to Amazon Fire TV, LG, Roku, Sony and VIZIO platforms in the future.
+The service is slated be available on all Apple devices, from the iPad to the Apple TV box.
+The Apple TV app is, for the time being, exclusively available on select 2018 and all 2019 Samsung smart TVs.
+The app is expected to come to Amazon Fire TV, LG, Roku, Sony and VIZIO (a US TV brand) in the future.